 Course Content and Pedagogy

-To this end, student-centered discussions of selected mathematics education research publications will be a part of the course activities.
+To this end, student-centered discussions of selected mathematics education research publications and Common Core State Standards for Mathematics will be a part of the course activities.
 Students will be expected to read these publications by using the campus (Crumb) library and the Internet resources.
 Fostering the ability to use such resources is one of educational objectives of this (graduate level) course.

 Text book and other required materials